 Who doesn’t love holidays?
 Canadians definitely know how to celebrate as seen from the number of special holidays observed nationwide, with additional ones for each province and territory.
 As in any other country, holidays could be commemorations of historic events, religious traditions, or social customs.
 Some are observed on fixed dates, and others moveable, allowing people to enjoy long weekends with their families.

-In Manitoba, there are eight general (or statutory) holidays:
+There are eight general (or statutory) holidays in Manitoba:

 As in most places, people start celebrating on the eve of New Year.
 Drinking and parties ensue as people usher in another year.